 Medicaid Vendor Drug Program Bill is Enrolled: Lawmakers have enrolled, or finally passed, House Bill 1917 by Rep. Richard Raymond (D-Laredo), to keep the Medicaid Preferred Drug List (PDL) under Health and Human Services Commission (HHSC) oversight.
 In Wednesday’s Hotline we incorrectly reported the Senate needed to concur with House amendments to the bill, but we’ve learned the Senate did not amend the bill in approving it on Monday, so it is enrolled and can now head to Gov. Greg Abbott for approval into law.
 The bill places the PDL under HHSC auspices until 2023, after which managed care organizations would manage the formulary and the PDL.
 The bill’s Senate sponsor is Sen. Charles Schwertner, MD (R-Georgetown).

 TMA’s “2017 Prescription to Keep Texas Healthy” legislative agenda can help — it describes TMA’s top-priority issues this session in a concise, bulleted layout to inform you for discussions with lawmakers

 PHYSICIAN OF THE DAY

-The physician of the day at the Capitol is Dan Sepdham, MD, of Flower Mound.
-Dr. Sepdham graduated from the Virginia Commonwealth University School of Medicine in 1997.
-He is a member of TMA and the Dallas County Medical Society.
-Three medical students will be accompanying Dr. Sepdham today.
+The physician of the day at the Capitol is Mark Lane, MD, of Lampasas.
+Dr. Lane graduated from Texas Tech University Health Sciences Center.
+He is a member of TMA and the Burnet-Lampasas County Medical Society.

 WHAT WE'RE READING